Hamna Aslam, Innopolis University - about women in IT, harassment and radical feminism

 Sidebar

-At the same time, Pakistan is a religious countrypeople mostly practice Islam.
-And education as a given from God is the right of both men and women.
-It supports and motivates women.
-But the only thing stopping them from a career in IT is the lack of security.
-It may be the threat of sexual abuse or psychological, it does not matter.
+At the same time, Pakistan is a religious country,people predominantly practice Islam.
+And education as a gift from God is the right of both men and women.
+This supports and motivates women.
+But the only thing stopping them from pursuing a career in IT is the lack of security.
+It could be a threat of sexual or psychological violence, it doesn’t matter.

-There is already enough in Pakistan todaystrict legislation punishing sexual harassment.
-But there are still problems with the implementation of these laws.
-If a man carries out violence - sexual, physical or in any other way, even if it is ageism, all this can make a woman’s life unbearable.
-This causes logical concerns.
-And not only on the part of the women themselves, but also of their families, who once again will think about whether to send a family member to a deliberately unsafe place.
-But if the men know that their illegal actions will definitely have disastrous consequences for them, the problem will be solved.
+In Pakistan today there are already enoughstrict legislation punishing sexual harassment.
+But problems remain with the implementation of these laws.
+If a man carries out violence - sexual, physical or in any other way, even if it is ageist, it can make a woman's life unbearable.
+This raises logical concerns.
+And not only from the women themselves, but also from their families, who will once again think about whether it is worth sending a member of their family to a obviously unsafe place.
+But if men know that their illegal actions will definitely have disastrous consequences for them, the problem will be solved.

-The other side of the problem is the lack of it.opportunities for women in the field of employment.
-Most women in Pakistan are now seeking to become doctors, because this is the best opportunity for them to have a successful career and decent wages.
-In the IT sector, there is simply not so much work.
-Especially when you consider that the economy of Pakistan is not so strong.
+The other side of the problem is the lack of the samewide employment opportunities for women.
+Most women in Pakistan now aspire to become doctors because it is the best opportunity for them to have a successful career and decent pay.
+There simply isn't as much work to do in the IT sector.
+Especially considering that Pakistan's economy is not that strong.

-- What set of factors should be in a society to promote the involvement of women in science and IT?
-Opportunities to build a career in business or any other "traditionally male areas"?
+— What set of factors should exist in society to promote the involvement of women in science and IT?
+Opportunities for a career in business or any other “traditionally male-dominated fields”?

 - I repeat - recognition of the fact that a womancan be as productive as a man.
-This is what provides equal opportunities for women and men.
-It is important to note: not privileged, namely, equal opportunities.
-If society has such well-established ideas, they will automatically spread to science and IT, and thus will contribute to creating equal opportunities for women in education and employment.
+This is what ensures equal opportunities for women and men.
+It is important to note here: not privileged, but equal opportunities.
+If society has such established ideas, then they will automatically extend to both science and IT, and therefore will contribute to the creation of equal opportunities for women in education and employment.

-We must understand that a person shouldevaluate based on his qualifications and skills, not gender or ethnicity.
+We must understand that a person shouldbe assessed on the basis of his qualifications and skills, not gender or ethnicity.
 Once this understanding becomes the norm, women will not be afraid to choose IT as their profession.

 Hamna Aslam